snissn/back-goes-backwards/outline.md

 - **6.0 Fundamental Principles of Yin and Yang**
   - **6.0.1 Definition and Interdependence**
-    - Define yin and yang as complementary opposites that are interconnected and interdependent.
+    - Define Yin and Yang as complementary opposites that are interconnected and interdependent.
   - **6.0.2 Application to the Human Body**
     - Explain how these concepts manifest in physiological processes, movement, and energy flow.